Wang Yingkai: Early life and career

 Wang Yingkai was born into a wealthy farming family in Niuzhuang, Fengtian Province (now Yingkou, Liaoning), with his ancestral home in Shandong.
 Wang followed a conventional path for a young member of the gentry and participated in the imperial examination, obtaining a xiucai degree.
 Selected by the village as a xiāng gòng (乡贡), or an intellectual chosen to work for the government, Wang served as a teacher at a private school in Haicheng but was unsuccessful in obtaining the juren degree.

-In 1894, Japan sent troops to Korea and a war broke out with China.
+In 1894, Japan sent troops to Korea and a war broke out with Qing China.
 Before the year was out, the Japanese army had defeated the Chinese garrison in Pyongyang, thoroughly eliminating Chinese presence in the Korean Peninsula, and bringing the war to Chinese soil.
 When the Japanese laid siege to nearby Haicheng, the town elders suggested that Wang organize a local militia, which would go on to play a significant role in the five successive battles of Haicheng, which witnessed the fiercest scenes of the war.

 After Haicheng fell to the Japanese, Song Qing, the deputy commander of the Qing Army, and Yuan Shikai, at the time the Qing ambassador to Korea and commander of Qing troops garrisoned there, retreated to Shanhaiguan in the Zhili Province, and Wang Yingkai was instructed to bring the local militia there as well.
 It was at Shanhaiguan that Wang abandoned his administrative ambitions and devoted himself to becoming an army officer.
-Later, when Yuan Shikai became the governor of Shandong, he asked Wang to join him there, and the Wang family relocated to Jinan.
+Later, when Yuan Shikai became the governor of Shandong, he asked Wang to join him there, and the Wang family relocated to Jinan, capital of Shandong.